Buying these classroom supplies your child’s teacher needs but won’t ask for will help ensure a successful school year for everyone!

-Whether you are preparing for a new school year or helping to replenish supplies mid-year, the list most likely consists of items such as pencils and paper, glue and crayons, but chances are there are a few items missing from that list that your child’s teacher really needs.
+Whether you are preparing for a new school year or helping to replenish supplies mid-year, the list most likely consists of items such as pencils and paper, glue, and crayons, but chances are there are a few items missing from that list that your child’s teacher really needs.

 So how can you help your child’s teacher out?

 Read below to learn seven classroom supplies your child’s teacher needs but won’t ask for.
+While you’re already out shopping for school supplies, you can add these to the list!

 Now that you know, you can send in the few extras that will make a world of difference to your child’s teacher and classroom.
+Affiliate links have been used below!

 Classroom Supplies Your Child’s Teacher Needs But Won’t Ask For